 Inambakan Falls is known for having a beautiful 100-ft waterfall that plunges into a wide pool of blue water.
 Surrounded by lush jungle greenery it is indeed an amazing scene.
 However, what makes Inambakan Falls such a memorable adventure is the multi-level trek to different pools and waterfalls.
 When I visited, I was based in Moalboal and the drive took less than an hour on the motorbike.

 The main waterfall is a 100ft flow of water, which crashes down into the blue pool of water.
 I really love the limestone cliffs behind the waterfall.
 The orange tinge contrasts so vividly against the strong blue of the pool below.
-We swam behind the waterfall into the cave and explored the rocks of the main pool before sending a couple of jumps into the pool below.
-You could adventure here for hours and it is an adventure in itself.
-However, there are five levels at Inambakan so this is just part of the experience.

 Read the full blog post: INAMBAKAN FALLS IN GINATILAN